-- a) the activity is one that necessitates a rescheduling of teaching sessions, or that reduces student access to the Member; - b) the activity is one that results in the Member having less time to devote to his/her research interests; or - c) the activity is one that reduces the Member's ability to meet the Department's service obligations. - 6.0 A full-time Faculty member may engage in up to twenty-five (25) working days per year in external employment, providing that the timing of this employment is not in conflict with the Faculty member's responsibilities.
+- a) the activity is one that necessitates a rescheduling of teaching sessions, or that reduces student access to the Member; - b) the activity is one that results in the Member having less time to devote to his/her research interests; or - c) the activity is one that reduces the Member's ability to meet the Department's service obligations.

+- 5.0 Faculty members shall not engage in any outside professional activity which is in direct competition with existing services provided by the University.
+Consequently a Faculty member must first obtain permission from his/her Dean before accepting a teaching assignment at another institution. - 6.0 A full-time Faculty member may engage in up to twenty-five (25) working days per year in external employment, providing that the timing of this employment is not in conflict with the Faculty member's responsibilities.
 The scheduling of this time will be arranged with the Department Chair and the Dean.
 In special cases, activities in excess of twenty-five (25) days per year may be permitted, but will require the written approval of the Dean.
-If there

-- is an ongoing need for more than twenty-five (25) days, a reduced appointment or leave without pay will normally be required, except for activities listed in Article 2.2.1:3.0. - 7.0 When outside professional activity would involve the use of University equipment, supplies, facilities, employees or services, except for the Library and/or the Faculty member's office outside regular working hours, such use shall be subject to the prior approval of the Dean.
-If approval is granted, the charges for such equipment, supplies, facilities, employees or services shall be at the prevailing rates, unless the Academic Vice-President and Provost agrees, in writing, to waive all or part of the charges. - 8.0 The name of the University shall not be used in any outside professional activity unless agreed, in writing, by the appropriate University authority, although nothing shall prevent the faculty member from stating the nature and place of his/her employment, rank and title, in connection with outside professional activity, provided that he/she shall not purport to represent the University or to have its approval unless that approval has been given in writing. - 9.0 The Faculty member agrees to indemnify and save harmless the University with respect to all actions, suits, claims, and demands of any kind arising out of or in any way connected with outside professional activity. - 10.0 Members engaged in external employment shall, by November 2 of each year, inform their Department Chair and Dean, of the nature and time devoted to these activities in the previous academic year.
+If there is an ongoing need for more than twenty-five (25) days, a reduced appointment or leave without pay will normally be required. - 7.0 When outside professional activity would involve the use of University equipment, supplies, facilities, employees or services, except for the Library and/or the Faculty member's office outside regular working hours, such use shall be subject to the approval of the Dean.
+If approval is granted, the charges for such equipment, supplies, facilities, employees or services shall be at the prevailing rates, unless the Academic Vice-President and Provost agrees, in writing, to waive all or part of the charges. - 8.0 The name of the University shall not be used in any outside professional activity unless agreed, in writing, by the appropriate University authority, although nothing shall prevent the faculty member from stating the nature and place of his/her employment, rank and title, in connection with outside professional activity, provided that he/she shall not purport to represent the University or to have its approval unless that approval has been given in writing. - 9.0 The Faculty member agrees to indemnify and save harmless the University with respect to all actions, suits, claims, and demands of any kind arising out of or in any way connected with outside professional activity.